PawseySC/singularity-containers/_episodes/02-singularity-intro.md

 > ```
 > {: .bash}
 >
-> Meanwhile, you'll be able to keep on going with this episode in your main terminal window.
+> This will take at least one hour.
+Meanwhile, you'll be able to keep on going with this episode in your main terminal window.
 {: .callout}